Web Standards

 will render as a traditional anchor, which by default

-will navigate the user away to /some-other-page
+will navigate the client away to /some-other-page

 .